DCC Home Page J. Halsey's Home Page

 Please try to see me as someone who can help you learn rather than as your nemesis.
 I cannot know how to most effectively help you unless you communicate with me.
 While I will maintain a high standard for the course, I am always happy to help you develop the means to be successful.
 Let's work together!

-Material created by J. Halsey - Updated Spring 2013 - This material should not be used without permission of J. Halsey.
+Material created by J. Halsey - Updated Fall 2015 - This material should not be used without permission of J. Halsey.

 DCC Home Page J. Halsey's Home Page